twentyhq/twenty/README.md

 Twenty development stack is composed of 3 different layers
 - front: our frontend React app
+- hasura: our graphql engine exposing our database and server
 - server: our backend that contain endpoint, crm logic, scripts, jobs...
 - storages: postgres